 Always consult a financial counsellor before staking Ethereum, especially if you plan to do it for the long term.
 The benefits look excellent, but you must consider hazards as well.

-On the prediction of a lack of liquidation, your earned ETH and your staked ETH will be unavailable to you until Ethereum 2.0 is released, which might take two years or more.
+On the prediction of a lack of liquidation, your earned ETH and your staked ETH will be unavailable until Ethereum 2.0 is released, which might take two years or more.
 For those who plan to sell Ethereum in this or the next bull run, this could not be good news.

 To host a validator node, you must trust cryptocurrencies’ long-term future and want to hang on to them.
 As long as you plan to retain Ethereum for at least five years, you will get rewards for it.